 Income-driven repayment plans adjust your monthly student loan bills along with your income.
 There are a few options, but none of them ask you to pay more than 10% to 20% of your discretionary income.

 In particular, the government looks at your adjusted gross income (AGI), or the money you make that’s subject to income tax.
-But if you’re making money from a foreign employer, your AGI could be zero.
+But if you’re living out the country, your AGI could be zero.
 And 10% or 20% of zero is still zero.

-But even if you’re making taxable income, you could still apply for an income-driven plan to reduce your monthly payments, which could make them less burdensome and leave you with enough money left over each month to camp in Machu Picchu or backpack around Southeast Asia on your days off.
+Even if you don’t qualify for this Foreign Earned Income Exclusion, you might still consider applying for an income-driven plan to reduce your monthly payments.
+This could make them less burdensome and leave you with enough money left over each month to camp in Machu Picchu or backpack around Southeast Asia on your days off.

 Your options for income-driven repayment plans